 The Byzantine Empire lasted more than one-thousand-year and witnessed numerous developments with successes and defeats.
-The Macedonian Period (867-1056) was one of the fundamental eras in terms of the revival of the Byzantine power in various areas.
+The Macedonian Period (867-1056) was one of the fundamental eras in terms of the revival of Byzantine power in various areas.
 Described as a “Golden Age”, this era saw a high number of intellectuals and philosophers.
 Psellus (1018-96) was one of these intellectuals in Constantinople.
 As a philosopher, he was a defender of Platonism in a time when Aristotelianism was appreciated.
 In this framework, Psellus impacted the rise of Neo-Platonism in the Byzantine cultural climate.

-He educated himself in many fields such as philosophy but today we mostly remember him as a “historian” because he wrote a history of the Byzantines from its peak under Basil II (d.
+He educated himself in many fields such as philosophy but today we mostly remember him as a “historian” because he wrote the history of the Byzantines from its peak under Basil II (d.
 1025) to the impacts of Manzikert with Michael VII (d.
 1078).
 As stated above, the Macedonian Period was a time of territorial and cultural rise but this followed with the loss of enormous lands including Central Anatolia during the Doukas Dynasty (1059-81).
 So, Psellus both narrates expansions and fragmentations of the Byzantine State.
 He counted not only military activities but also reflected social and cultural aspects along with intrigues in the court of Constantinople.
-We could trace several details and clues about the Byzantine life thanks to this work.
-The time-scale of book follows over a century from 976 to 1078.
+We could trace several details and clues about Byzantine life thanks to this work.
+The time-scale of the book follows over a century from 976 to 1078.

 Four of Fourteen Rulers